 Content provided by Adyen

-Working with the right 3D Secure partner will help you achieve SCA compliance, as well as track and apply exemptions, and improve your chances of success.
+Working with the right 3D Secure partner will help you achieve SCA compliance without impacting the overall user experience of your shopper.
+The exemption should also be taken into consideration as it is a compliant way to ensure a frictionless experience.
 Here are a few things to look out for:

 Acquiring and authentication in one system